Yellowstone In Winter: Wildlife and Landscapes

 Everything is all-inclusive, including your ride from Bozeman airport to the park.
 We will work hard, and you should expect that each day will be filled with photography from before sunrise until after sunset.

 About the wildlife: This workshop offers significant opportunities for photographing wildlife, and while we do our best to maximize our wildlife encounters—based on past experiences, local knowledge, and the current conditions—we need to impress upon you that the wildlife really is wild and that we don’t control it.

 This itinerary is subject to change due to weather, local conditions, and other factors.

-January 30–31, 2022: After breakfast head to Mammoth for a brief stop and introduction to geological features.
-Travel to Lamar Valley, stopping for wildlife and at different photo opportunities along the way.
+January 23–24, 2022: After breakfast we’ll head to Mammoth for a brief stop and introduction to geological features.
+We’ll then travel to the Lamar Valley, stopping for wildlife and at different photo opportunities along the way.
 Lunch in Cook City.
 Travel from Cooke City back to Mammoth/Gardiner via Lamar.

-February 1–3, 2022: Leave early on our private snow coach from Mammoth Hot Springs on our way to Old Faithful Snow Lodge.
+January 25–27, 2022: Leave early on our private snow coach from Mammoth Hot Springs on our way to Old Faithful Snow Lodge.
 We’ll spend the day traveling through the park looking for landscapes and wildlife.
-We’ve chartered our private snow coach for three full days of wildlife and landscape photography within the park.
+We’ve chartered our private snow coach for five full days of wildlife and landscape photography within the park.
 We’ll have plenty of time to visit, Old Faithful Basin, West Thumb Geyser Basin, Biscuit Basin, Grand Prismatic Spring, and many more.
 We’ll also be looking for Bobcat, Elk, Bison, Fox, Coyote, and more.
-Overnight at Old Faithful Snow Lodge.
+Three full days on the private snow coach, and two nights at Old Faithful Snow Lodge.

 Moderate: Walks in snow of up to one mile with modest elevation gains, at 7000′ to 8,000′ altitude.
 The temperatures can be very cold.